-The ten Balearic hotels to check into this summer
+The ten Balearic hotels to check into for an idyllic island break

 From the hedonistic vibes of Ibiza to the laid back chill of Mallorca, the Balearics present a full barometer of options for any type of jaunt to this idyllic corner of Spain.
 We round up the top ten hotels worth checking into this summer.
 Whether you prefer a party hub or a mellow retreat, each of these properties place the beauty of the Balearic landscape centre stage. §